TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.8-consumer-update-it/_index.md

 - It lists all Microsoft Windows client version that are not version 10
 - It lists all Microsoft Windows server version that are not version 2016 and 2019.
 - It lists all Red Hat Enterprise Linux version that are not version 7 or 8.
 - If you run other Operating Systems like Ubuntu, clone the widget.
-Or repurpose the widget if you don’t run RHEL and MS Windows
+Or repurpose the widget if you don't run RHEL and MS Windows

 ## Points to Note